etianen/django-herokuapp/README.rst

 For a simple one-liner deploy that works in a headless CI environments (such as `Travis CI <http://travis-ci.org/>`_ or `Drone.io <http://drone.io/>`_), django-herokuapp provides a useful `deploy.sh script <https://github.com/etianen/django-herokuapp/blob/master/herokuapp/project_template/deploy.sh>`_ that can be copied to the root of your project.
-If you've used the ``herokuapp_startproject.py`` script to set up your project, then this will have already been taken care of for you.
 Deploying then simply becomes:

 ::